ugeneunipro/docs/content/workflow-designer/workflow-samples/ngs/serial-ngs-reads-classification.md

     **CROP**

-    This step removes bases regardless of quality from the end of thread, so that the readhas maximally the specified length after this step has been performed.
-Steps performed after CROP might of course further shorten the read.
+    This step removes bases regardless of quality from the end of the read so that the read has at most the specified length after this step has been performed.
+Steps performed after CROP might further shorten the read.

     Input the following values: